zpatten/ztk/README.md

 - **ZTK::Parallel**

-  Easily turn most iterative tasks into a parallel processes and easily leverage multiple cores to speed up processing large sets of data.
+  Easily turn linear iterative tasks into parallel tasks and leverage multiple cores to speed up processing of your large sets of data.
 Read more at the [ZTK::Parallel](http://zpatten.github.io/ztk/ZTK/Parallel.html) documentation.

 - **ZTK::SSH**